 Free to sign up and takes less than 2-minutes!

-Magnetic stripe technology is actually quite archaic.
+Magnetic stripe (or mag-stripe) technology is actually quite archaic.
 It dates back about 50 years and utilizes the same analog format as an old cassette tape.
 It’s literally magnetized and matched to your bank account information.
 This data, embedded on a simple mag stripe, is consistent and therefore never changes.

 By contrast, the computer chip on an EMV card is where your banking information is stored, and the chip is always changing up the data on your card.
 For example, you may have a card number that stays the same, but the information embedded on the chip is constantly being scrambled and encrypted.
 In short, your card’s chip contains a special microprocessor that creates a code for every transaction, no matter the amount.

 How do EMV Chip Cards Keep You Safe?

 When you insert your card into a physical payment terminal or when you’re shopping online, the computer chip communicates with the merchant and unscrambles the coded language.
 Your payment information is then obtained using few different types of authentication methods:

 - Combined DDA with application cryptogram generation (CDA)

 The EMV chip also ensures that both the transaction and the cardholder are verifiable.
 Before the days of EMV cards, you’d accomplish this by entering your PIN number and card’s security code).

 Essentially, your EMV card contains the exact same information as your old mag stripe card, but because the chip inside is always generating new coded information, it has an extra layer of protection that magnetic stripe technology fails to offer.